moebiussurfing/ofxSurfingTween/README.md

 - Another smoothed ```ofParameterGroup``` will be created with the same parameters structure.
 - **WORKFLOW**:
   * Set Source params as Target states.
-  * Set, Tweak and Trig the Easing Animator.
+  * Set, Tweak, and Trig the Easing Animator.
   * Get the tweened target values
 - Only ```Float``` and ```Int``` types yet.
 - Scalable and draggable plots.